 Once you reach the old town it’s quite easy to get around.
 Upon arriving at the funicular arrival station in the old town, you have two choices to reach the main area.

-You can either walk for about 15 minutes or take the bus that departs from the funicular and arrives at the Orvieto Cathedral.
-The walk is quite short and beautiful but it is also nice to have the option to take the bus for whatever reason need be.
+You can either walk for about 15 minutes or take the bus that departs from the funicular and arrives at the Duomo di Orvieto (Orvieto Cathedral).
+The walk is quite short and a beautiful stroll but it is also nice to have the option to take the bus for whatever reason need be.

 From there, the only way to get around is on foot.
 The center is quite small so this isn’t an issue and offers a direct view of the city.